Hanabi-Live/hanabi-live/docs/FEATURES.md

 #### Card Cycling

 * Each game has the option to enable algorithmical card cycling.
-* If enabled, whenever a player gives a clue, their rightmost unclued card will be moved to slot 1.
+* If enabled, whenever a player gives a clue, their oldest unclued card will be moved to their newest slot.
-* This might allow for extra finesses or temporarily prevent dangerous discards.
+* This is a way to play Hanabi that is used by Alessandro Iraci's group from the Université Libre de Bruxelles.

 #### Bottom Deck Blind Plays